 Here’s how to cook small game meats, which are typically game birds:

 - Pheasant — The size of a chicken, usually 2 to 3 pounds.
-It’s best to roast it whole or cook breast and legs separately.
+It’s best to roast it whole or cook breasts and legs separately.
 It’s very lean, so you need to add moisture during the cooking.
 It’s best to cook the whole pheasant on low heat to make sure it doesn’t dry out.
 Other cooking methods include oven or roasting.

 “When I cook pheasant, I like to stew the breasts slowly in a ton of onions, thyme, and olive oil until they are just done.
 Most of the time, I like to mince all of that together with raw foie gras and fill it into a simple pasta.
 Also, pheasant thighs are great fried and can be treated like chicken wings—sauced however you like.”

-- Chef Mike DeCamp of Jester Concepts restaurant group
+- Mike DeCamp, Chef of Jester Concepts Restaurant Group

 Cooking Big Game